 Dr. Terry VAN GEVELT

-Dr. Terry VAN GEVELT is an Assistant Professor with joint appointments at the Department of Politics and Public Administration and the Department of Civil Engineering at the University of Hong Kong.
-Dr. VAN GEVELT is also a Research Fellow at the Department of Land Economy, University of Cambridge and an Associate Editor for the journal Energy for Sustainable Development.
-Previously, Dr. VAN GEVELT held research and teaching positions at the University of Cambridge and was a visiting scholar at Seoul National University.
-Dr. VAN GEVELT's research interests are in energy policy, environmental policy, climate change adaptation, and sustainable development and he has also consulted on a wide range of issues for the World Bank, among other institutions.
-Dr. VAN GEVELT holds a BSc (Hons) from the University of Warwick and MPhil and PhD degrees from the University of Cambridge.
+Dr Terry VAN GEVELT is an Assistant Professor in Environmental Sustainability with joint appointments at the Department of Politics and Public Administration and the Department of Civil Engineering at the University of Hong Kong.
+Dr VAN GEVELT's research interests are in environmental policy, energy policy, climate change adaptation, and sustainable development.
+His research has been published in leading journals, including Nature Climate Change, Environmental Science and Policy, Environmental and Resource Economics and Energy Policy.
+Dr VAN GEVELT is also Associate Editor for the journal Energy for Sustainable Development and is a Fellow at the Cambridge Centre for Environment, Energy and Natural Resource Governance.
+Previously, Dr VAN GEVELT held research and teaching positions at the University of Cambridge and consulted on a wide range of issues for the World Bank, among other institutions.
+He holds a BSc (Hons) from the University of Warwick and MPhil and PhD degrees from the University of Cambridge.

 - 2018.
-Achieving universal energy access and rural development through smart villages (with C. Canales Holzeis et al.).
+Achieving universal energy access and rural development through smart villages (with C. Canales Holzeis, S. Fennell, B. Heap, J. Holmes, M. Hurley Depret, B. Jones and M.T.
+Safdar).
 Energy for Sustainable Development 43: 139-142.

 - 2017.
-Indigenous community preferences for electricity services: evidence from a choice experiment in Sarawak, Malaysia (with C. Canales Holzeis et al.).
+Indigenous community preferences for electricity services: Evidence from a choice experiment in Sarawak, Malaysia (with C. Canales Holzeis, F. George and T. Zaman).
 Energy Policy 108: 102-110.

 - 2014.
 Rural electrification and development in South Korea.
 Energy for Sustainable Development 23: 179-187.